How to Get Customer Testimonials on Facebook

 - Promote your Photo Caption Contest through Facebook ads

 Modern day marketing requires genuine feedback from your consumer.
-Use the power of Facebook, social sharing and social contests to skyrocket your marketing
+Use the power of Facebook, social sharing and social contests to skyrocket your marketing success.

 What do you think?
 Have you changed your marketing strategies?
 Do you engage with your consumer to get great customer testimonials?